thefrontside/microstates/README.md

 ## Identity Constructors

 Microstates comes with two Identity constructors: _Store_ and _Observable_.
-Observable will create a stream of identities.
-Next identity will be sent to the observer when an transition on an identity is called.
+Store will send next identity to a callback.
+Observable will create a stream of identities and send next identity through the stream.

 ### Store(microstate, callback)